We give you a list of websites covering some great options for walking and hiking around the Wellington region.

 The Health Promotion Agency brings us lots of fun ideas to keep your family active.
 From playgrounds and parks, games, walks and the location of swimming pools.

 Being active will help your child achieve and maintain a healthy body weight.
 Being active has many other health benefits and can be fun for the whole family.
 This Ministry of Health information gives us tips to help 2-5 year olds be more active.
+Health Navigator NZ gives us ideas for active play for under-5s.

 Weight is a sensitive issue, even for small children.
 It is important your child does not feel they are being punished.
 The best way to do this is for the whole family/whānau to eat the same meals.
 It’s easier to eat healthy meals and snacks if healthier foods are in your house.
 The Ministry of Health gives us some healthy eating tips for 2-5 year olds.